utah-cs4470-sp21/jpl/assignment3/README.md

 it is not particularly well tested.
 If you suspect that you have run into a compiler bug, please bring this up on the Discord and we'll try to get it fixed.
 This compiler also does not produce great error messages and we apologize in advance for that.
+(If you hate the error messages that it produces, then hopefully this will motivate you to do a better job in your own compiler!)

 At this point you should view `gradient.png` and make sure it contains a color gradient.
 You can do this either by downloading the PNG file